Europe East ATLAS of Plucked Instruments

 You Tube

-The domra is another Russian instrument, which comes in many family sizes (soprano to bass), for use in balalaika- or special domra orchestres.
-It also comes in two different types : one with 3 strings and tuned like a balalaika, or with 4 strings, tuned like a mandolin.
-Don't confuse the name with the dombra, which is a longneck lute from Kazakhstan (see Central Asia).
+The domra is another Russian instrument, which comes in many sizes (soprano to bass), for use in balalaika- or special domra orchestras.
+It also comes in two different types : one with 3 strings and tuned like a balalaika (mainly used in Russia), and one with 4 strings, tuned like a mandolin (mainly used in Ukraine, see under).

-The domra is made with ribs glued together in half a football shape.
-The front is almost a circle.
-On the top half is some overlay with black painted wood like a scratch plate, with white dots.
-The rosette has a black wood flowershape inlay.
-The narrow neck has metal frets.
+The domra is made with ribs glued together in the shape of half a football.
+The front is almost a circle, with over the top half usually some extra layer as scratchplate.
+This is often made of black painted wood (sometimes with white dots around the edge).
+The small round soundhole has usually a rosette in a flowershape.

-There are two types of tuning head : an open peghead with a scroll to the front, and with either 3 or 4 tuning machines, on both sides.
-The other type has a flat tuning head, with a scroll to the side and with the tuning machines from behind.
-The 3 or 4 metal strings run over a wooden bridge to pins at the edge of the body.
+The narrow neck has a fretboard with metal frets.
+The 3-string domra has a flat tuning head, with a scroll to the right side and with the 3 tuning machines from behind on the left side.
+The metal strings run over a loose wooden bridge to pins at the edge of the body.

 Playing is with a plectrum or strumming with the fingers, like the balalaika.